bjoernengelmann/orderoracle/README.md

 It includes a simple CLI for:
 - pt-export-docs: Export documents from a PyTerrier dataset to JSONL
+- pt-export-topics-qrels: Export topics and qrels from a PyTerrier dataset
 - embed: Create topic/document embeddings with Sentence-Transformers
 - eval: Compute correlation between the empirical systems ranking and an a priori ranking
 - report: Generate a CSV report over multiple measures/correlations